Six practical ways to reduce restaurant food waste

-Food waste is a significant cost driver in restaurants.
+Food waste is a significant cost driver in the foodservice industry.
 An average restaurant spends around a third of its revenue on inventory.
-That same restaurant also wastes 50,000 lbs of food per year on average.
+That same restaurant also produces 20 tons of food waste annually, placing organic waste into landfills.
 With foodservice businesses averaging only a 3-8% profit margin, expenditures of this magnitude are simply not sustainable for the longevity of your business.

-Thankfully, food loss events are avoidable.
-One effective way to reduce this cost driver is to implement temperature and humidity management systems.
-However, remote monitoring is only one of several ways to prevent loss events.
-Read on to learn strategies to reduce your food waste such as:
+Thankfully, spoilage and organic waste are avoidable.
+Implementing temperature and humidity management systems is one effective way of implementing a large-scale food waste reduction.
+However, remote monitoring is only one of several ways to undertake waste management.
+Read on to learn strategies to reduce the amount of food you waste, such as:

 - Managing your perishables using FIFO

 - Undertaking preventative maintenance

 The FIFO (First In, First Out) method is a commonly used process in managing perishable inventory.
 FIFO makes sure that kitchen teams first use food products closest to their expiration date.
 To use FIFO effectively:

 Ensure your team uses quality, descriptive labels.
 Common substitutes like masking tape may seem adequate, but labels not explicitly designed for cold storage may fall off or get damaged.
 Investing in brands specifically designed for cold storage will save you time, money, and stress.

 Listing the prep date and the types of food stored helps successfully implement FIFO.
 The preparation date for an item dictates its shelf life.
 Therefore, knowing the prep date helps identify if the inventory is or isn’t usable.